Elikiopaots/git_practice-2/README.txt

 Going to make a branch then push again, so it won't merge with the master branch in origin.

-Make more changes and see if it will affect fetch in mygp.
+Now make changes and merge again in mygp but in new-gp branch